CIOB Building Conservation Certification Scheme

 - Facilities/Estates Managers

-For those without a HNC/HND in Conservation or three years' relevant experience, successfully completion of the CIOB Academy Understanding Building Conservation course provides eligibility to the certification scheme.
+For those without a HNC/HND in Conservation or three years' relevant experience, successful completion of the CIOB Academy Understanding Building Conservation course provides eligibility to the certification scheme.

 Three levels of competence: Registered, Proficient and Certified